-23 See e.g. Dirk Matten & Andrew Crane, Corporate Citizenship: Toward an Extended Theoretical Conceptualization, 30 ACAD.
-MGMT.
-REV. 166, 172 (2005) (describing that corporations intervene because, as a result of globalization, states can no longer guarantee the provision of traditional public goods: "corporations have tended to partly take over (or are expected to take over) certain functions with regard to the protection, facilitation, and enabling of citizens' rights-formerly an expectation placed solely on governments."); Andreas not do certain things, now corporations undertake actions that are traditionally carried out by governments in lieu of, or in addition to, governments.
+Another similar phenomenon receives less attention but is as important: corporations perform quasi-governmental roles when the actual government cannot (because of its dysfunction) or does not want to (because of its political credo) perform such functions.22 Corporations undertake actions that are traditionally carried out by governments in lieu of, or in addition to, governments.
 When corporations have the political will to step into the government's shoes, they use their skills and means to offer society, or at least a portion of it (typically a corporation's workforce), better or different conditions than those awarded or established by the government: for example, better access to healthcare or other benefits, improving the conditions of some underrepresented community, not selling firearms to those below twenty-one, and so on.
-I call this "government substitution" and the overall phenomenon, together with corporate socio-economic advocacy, "corporate governing."24
+I call this "government substitution" and the overall phenomenon, together with corporate socioeconomic advocacy, "corporate governing."23

-Corporations are politically engaged to protect their own business interests in recruiting talent and captivating customers, 25 and in responding to pressures from the workforce 26 and investors.
-27 Also, the public expects corporations to pursue and achieve public interest goals that cannot be secured via traditional political action.
+Corporations are politically engaged to protect their own business interests in recruiting and preserving talent24 and captivating customers,25 and in responding to pressures from the workforce26 and investors.27 In addition, the public expects corporations to pursue and achieve public interest goals that cannot be secured via traditional political action.
 This is particularly true in the United States where congressional paralysis has de facto made corporations a political ally of last resort in a series of political battles.
-As a result, corporations undertake actions that are traditionally carried out by governments in lieu of, or in addition to, governments.
-In particular, social activists resort to corporations to (i) have a powerful ally in fighting certain governmental actions (minorities disenfranchisement, women's right to choose), and (ii) counter governmental inaction in certain key areas (climate first and foremost, but also diversity, equity and inclusion (DEI), gun control).
+Corporations are now expected, if not pressured, to take a stand on the hot-button political issue of the day.
+Some economists and legal scholars have welcomed with more or less caution this new role played by corporations.28 Some others, including